Subscribe for all my updates and don't miss a thing! Sign me up!

 Jamaica adopted this law not because we had unexploded bombs lying around, but as a driver for economic growth, which I believe is the spirit of the law here.
 It’s not really to dispossess the owner out of spite.

-According to the attorney, the reasoning is that Jamaica is a small country and it is therefore not economically viable to have vast amounts of lands lying idle when if such lands were put to productive uses they would have been contribution to the economic advancement of the country.
+According to the attorney, the reasoning is that Jamaica is a small country and it is therefore not economically viable to have vast amounts of land lying idle when if such lands were put to productive use they would have a contribution to the economic advancement of the country.
 Let’s score one for the economists.

 I have learned also that this law also applies to what is called Crown Lands, which are lands belonging to the state (government).

 In this case however, a period of 50 consecutive years has to be expired before the squatter can claim owner’s rights.

 Over the years I have also seen successive governments adopt or develop policies to formalize settlements of squatters across the country.

 Sometimes there are bitter battles (even this week), between legal owners of lands and squatters; property is demolished, lives are interrupted and general bad blood and the feeling of injustice permeates.

 By now I’m guessing that you are asking the big question,

 “How can I avoid this from happening to me?

 Comments for Beware - 1 Surprising Way To Lose Your Jamaican Property - Without Even Realizing